Jumpaku/cyamli/README.md

 Developing console apps involves defining and parsing command line interfaces (CLIs) such as command line arguments, which consist of subcommands, options, and positional arguments.

 `cyamli` is a schema-based code generator that generates APIs (Application Programming Interfaces, such as types and functions) to handle typed CLIs.
-The schema of a typed CLI can be written in YAML according to the CLI schema definition ( https://github.com/Jumpaku/cyamli/blob/main/schema/cli.schema.yaml ).
+The schema of a typed CLI can be written in YAML according to the JSON schema at https://github.com/Jumpaku/cyamli/blob/main/schema/cli.schema.yaml ( JSON version is also available at https://github.com/Jumpaku/cyamli/blob/main/schema/cli.schema.yaml ).

 ## Motivation